unknownKade/dev_note/1. projects/TIL/Hexagonal Architecture.md

 ## UseCases
 - class for handling usecases of the application
-- contains all business rule valdiations and logic specific to us
+- contains all business rule valdiations and logic specific to use case
+- has no outward dependency and uses ports